polymath-ai/polymath-ai/README.md

 2. Run `changeset version` to bump the version numbers of the packages that have changed.
 This will update the `package.json` files of the packages that have changed, and will create a new commit with the changes.

 3. Run `changeset publish` to publish the packages that have changed.
 This will create a new tag for the new version, and will publish the packages to the npm registry.

+## Filing bugs

+When creating a Github issue:

+- apply the relevant label (bug, feature, etc.)
+- apply scope label, if the bug is scoped to a particular package.
+The format of the label is `scope:${package}`, where `${package}` is the name of the package directory in the repo.
+For example, `scope:cli` or `scope:client`.
+If the label doesn't exist, create it using the convention above.